 - English White

 So which of them is the best to go for?
-I prefer Jumbo species.
-If you’re looking for a quail specie to produce you enough meat and eggs, I suggest you go for the Jumbo.
+I prefer the Jumbo species.
+If you’re looking for a quail species to produce enough meat and eggs, I suggest you go for the Jumbo.
 They’re easy to identify and a lot calmer compared to other birds.
-We have a complete guide to raise quail if you are wanting something more specific.
+We have a complete guide to raise quail if you want something more specific.

 2. The King Quail

 Also known as the Button Quail or the Chinese-painted Quail, these characteristic small birds are prevalent among homesteaders and poultry owners.
 They’re beautiful birds with colorful feathers, weighing about 1.5 – 2 ounces.
 They mature very fast, reaching full maturity in about 12 weeks.

 Button quails die quickly due to the stress of laying eggs.
 They produce tiny eggs and might not be a good fit if you’re looking to have lots of eggs.
 They’re, however, better birds when it comes to brooding over their chicks.